sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * Florent Hivert: not 29th of January
  * Jean-Christophe Novelli: only 27-28 of January possible
  * Adrien Boussicault
+ * Vincent D: "I have three days free (26-28) during which I will come to Orsay"

 == Suggested Topics ==